 - If the port not blocked, a response starting with the ‘220 ‘ string must be received.

 Solution for Port 25 Blocking

-- Cpwebhosting.com now can help you with that problem, you can now use our port 25 fix which will allow our customers to use port 26 to send email.
+- Cpwebhosting.com now can help you with that problem.
+You can now use our port 25 fix which will allow our customers to use port 26 to send an email.

 All e-mail sent via the Internet is routed through the port 25.It acts as the channel used for communication between an e-mail client and an e-mail server.
 Port 25 is the default port used by the SMTP mail server.
 Port 25 is used by an e-mail server running on our computer for delivering the messages.

 PostCast Server uses the port 25 in two different ways: